 A single commencement ceremony is held in May for all students earning an undergraduate degree each year.
-Students who complete degree requirements at the end of Summer, Fall, January, and Spring terms participate in the May ceremony following the term in which requirements are completed, except that students are permitted to participate in the May ceremony if they are within 8 credits of completing all degree requirements.
-Students who are within 8 or fewer credits of completing degree requirements who wish to participate in the May commencement may petition the Registrar’s office for approval to do so.
+Students who complete degree requirements at the end of summer, fall, January, and spring terms participate in the May ceremony following the term in which requirements are completed.
+Students who have eight or fewer credits remaining to complete all degree requirements are permitted to participate in the May ceremony.

 The Committee on Studies is charged with interpreting the general academic requirements of the undergraduate program and has the authority to grant exceptions and waivers when warranted.
-It is composed of five elected faculty members and two students appointed by the Undergraduate Student Government.
+The committee is composed of elected faculty members and a representative from Academic Counseling.

 Requests concerning major or minor field requirements should be addressed to the appropriate department chair.

 Degrees are awarded at the end of fall, January, spring, and summer terms.
 The date of graduation will be the last day of the term in which a student completes final degree requirements.
 To be considered completed, all courses must have final grades.
 An Incomplete (I) or a Not Reported (NR) grade is not considered a final grade and must be changed before the degree will be awarded.